-The Department of Materials Science and Engineering at the Technion enjoys a worldwide reputation, and its members include Distinguished Professor Dan Shechtman, Nobel Prize Laureate in Chemistry in 2011.
+The faculty of Materials Science and Engineering at the Technion enjoys a worldwide reputation, and its members include Distinguished Professor Dan Shechtman, Nobel Prize Laureate in Chemistry in 2011.

 Israeli industries are rapidly becoming predominantly “high-tech”, based upon innovation, and creativity, with interdisciplinary and multidisciplinary combinations of science and engineering.
 These industries encompass a wide variety of fields such as microelectronics, electro-optics, energy and bio-medicine, as well as other established and well-founded fields such as transportation, aerospace and aviation, all of which are characterized by frequent innovation.
 These technological innovations (computer chips for storage and transfer of digital information, batteries, solar cells, medical implants, lightweight, high-strength structures and turbine blades for jet engines) are all founded upon a wide variety of advanced materials and could not exist without such materials.
 Materials Science and Engineering is predicated upon the development of such materials and the development of the advanced production and processing techniques needed to produce industrial products.
 Hence, Materials Science and Engineering provides the basis that drives the development of the advanced high-tech industry.

 - Materials Engineering (single certification program granting a Bachelor of Science in Materials Engineering)

 - Materials Engineering & Physics (a combined program granting a Bachelor of Science in Materials Engineering and Physics )

 - Materials Engineering & Chemistry (a combined program granting a Bachelor of Science in Materials Engineering and Chemistry )

 - Materials Engineering & Biology (a combined program granting a Bachelor of Science in Materials Engineering and Biology )